Hugh Cruttwell: Principal of RADA

 Cruttwell believed in exposing students to the wide variety of acting techniques rather than to any specific Stanislavskian, Strasbergian or Adlerian discipline and he placed students with tutors and directors holding differing technical viewpoints, allowing the actors to find the technique and style that suited them.
 He maintained that with eight to twelve teachers working at the academy at any one time:

 "if you wanted to instil a particular approach to acting, it would be impractical ...
 There may also be directors working here with whom I'm out of sympathy but whose approach I think students should learn about.
 It's a catholic affair."

-One of Cruttwell's students, Sir Mark Rylance, later recalled: "it was up to us to choose the technique that worked best for us.
+One of Cruttwell's students, Mark Rylance, later recalled: "it was up to us to choose the technique that worked best for us.
 He was adamant that we were able to survive and muster ourselves believably on stage, whatever the technique we used to get there."

 Cruttwell picked the plays to be rehearsed and performed by his students and chose who should play which parts.
 His casting choices were "unpredictable and daring" according to one student.
 A director employed by Cruttwell, Glyn Idris Jones, had much the same view:

 "At RADA you had no say in casting.
 Cruttwell presented you with the cast list and, though you might think some of his choices bizarre to say the least, he knew his students and had his reasons.
 It was up to you to get performances out of them."

 Cruttwell very rarely directed plays at RADA, but he kept a close eye on all the productions.
 Towards the end of rehearsal every cast faced what was universally known as "the Cruttwell Run", a performance of the entire production, usually in the rehearsal room, in front of Cruttwell.
 A former RADA student, Michael Simkins, recalled:

 "They were nerve-wracking experiences - his comments at the end of these runs, delivered in his customary mixture of rumination interspersed with moments of searing conviction, provided the yardsticks by which we measured our progress."

 Aside from 'the Cruttwell Run" he would give copious acting notes to the actors following the first public performance of a play and would also attend the final performance, expecting to find his guidance followed.
 Actor Alan Rickman remembered that Cruttwell's criticism of a student's performance would be "completely unsentimental, and absolutely truthful.
 Even when he was telling you how terrible you were, he would be encouraging."
 Cruttwell developed a reputation for nurturing talent "with a combination of rigour and personal attentiveness" He told The Guardian: "It's very important for actors to hear the truth about their work.
 I think/hope people realise that I never want to hurt anybody.
 I'm so interested in people, curious and fascinated.
 I think my students realise that I really care and want to help".